-Community Reacts To Kansas State Representative Facing Domestic Battery Charges
+Community reacts to Kansas state representative facing domestic battery charges

 JOHNSON COUNTY, KS (KCTV) -- A Kansas state lawmaker was scheduled to be in court today after being arrested over the weekend.

-Representative Aaron Coleman, who represents the 37th district in KCK, is charged with domestic battery.
+Representative Aaron Coleman, a Democrat who represents the 37th district in KCK, is charged with domestic battery.

 Due to COVID the hearing was only through Zoom and not at the Johnson County Courthouse.